hackingScienceBridgeAcademy/bridge-academy/docs/piprojects.md

 ### The main aims of the projects are to have fun, develop independent learning skills and see what you can create.

+> <a href="https://www.practicepython.org/exercise/2016/09/24/30-pick-word.html" target="_blank">Part 1</a>

 Though the simple programmes you have been writing have been teaching you the basics of programming itself, it is perhaps more intresting to see some more real world applications.
-Technology has become part of our lives, [transforming healthcare](http://www.wired.co.uk/article/empatica-embrace-epilepsy-wearable-medical-device), [gamming](http://www.wired.co.uk/article/holodeckvr-virtual-gaming-virtual-reality), [sports](http://www.wired.co.uk/article/real-madrid-wearable-tech-shaping-football-future), [music](http://www.wired.co.uk/article/how-is-technology-changing-music-big-question), [how we interact with each other](http://www.wired.co.uk/article/facebook-facial-recognition-opt-out-settings-lawsuit-turn-off-gdpr-eu), [energy generation](http://www.wired.co.uk/article/xprize-global-warming-climate-change-co2-pollution), [how the economy will function](https://www.wired.com/story/how-technology-unsettled-the-stock-market/).
+Technology has become part of our lives:
+* <a href="http://www.wired.co.uk/article/empatica-embrace-epilepsy-wearable-medical-devic" target="_blank">transforming healthcare</a>
+* <a href="http://www.wired.co.uk/article/holodeckvr-virtual-gaming-virtual-reality" target="_blank">gamming</a>
+* <a href="http://www.wired.co.uk/article/real-madrid-wearable-tech-shaping-football-future" target="_blank">sports</a>
+* <a href="http://www.wired.co.uk/article/how-is-technology-changing-music-big-question" target="_blank">music</a>
+* <a href="http://www.wired.co.uk/article/facebook-facial-recognition-opt-out-settings-lawsuit-turn-off-gdpr-eu" target="_blank">how we interact with each other</a>
+* <a href="http://www.wired.co.uk/article/xprize-global-warming-climate-change-co2-pollution" target="_blank">energy generation</a>
+* <a href="https://www.wired.com/story/how-technology-unsettled-the-stock-market/" target="_blank">how the economy will function</a>

 The projects you will do will explore areas relating to gaming, sports/healthcare and machine learning.